tingeber/dotfiles/README.md

 # dotfiles for a pretty and sane dev environment

+**Last updated: August 2024**

 Do you spend time in the terminal?
 Are you, like me, obsessively tweaking the terminal so it doesn’t look and feel like you’re talking to a 1984 typewriter?
 Are you looking for a sane set of simple, pretty quality of life programs and a pleasing, calm UI that gets out of your way?
 Do you work with remote servers, and want them to behave exactly the same as your main comp?

 This repo is for you (and me).
 It's a set of config (dot) files that define and customize my terminal environment.

+Feel free to use this repo!
+Probably best to fork it or download and make your own.
+You can also clone it and use as is, which means your terminal environment will get updated to my own aesthetic every time I do.
+If that's your vibe, go for it.

+Also feel free to open issues or propose PRs.

 ## My dotfile manifesto